Overall Morningstar Rating™

 In managing the stock portion of the portfolio, Kate Lakin works with a team of equity research analysts.
 The team pursues a risk-aware strategy and invests in stocks across all sectors that may have value or growth characteristics.

-For the fund's fixed-income investments, Paul Scanlon and Andrew Benson assemble a mix of government and investment-grade bonds.
+For the fund's fixed-income investments, Andrew Benson assemble a mix of government and investment-grade bonds.
 Historically, government bonds have shown relatively low correlation with stocks, which can help to dampen the impact of stock market downturns on fund performance.

 Insights from our equity team